firekebede/Analyzing-Data-with-Pandas-and-Visualizing-Results-with-Matplotlib-iris-dataset/README.md

-Iris Dataset Analysis and Visualization
+Iris Dataset Analysis
-Overview
+This project uses the Iris dataset to demonstrate basic data analysis and visualization in Python.
+It starts by loading and exploring the dataset, checking for missing values, and cleaning the data if necessary.
+Basic statistics such as mean, median, and standard deviation are calculated, and the data is grouped by species to find average measurements.

+The project also includes several visualizations to better understand the dataset.
+These include a line chart showing trends, a bar chart comparing average petal lengths across species, a histogram showing the distribution of sepal widths, and a scatter plot showing the relationship between sepal length and petal length.
+All plots are customized with titles, axis labels, and legends for clarity.

-This project demonstrates basic data analysis and visualization in Python using the Iris dataset.
+This work demonstrates how to perform simple exploratory data analysis and create clear, informative visualizations using Python libraries like pandas, matplotlib, seaborn, and scikit-learn.
-It covers:

-Loading and exploring a dataset

-Cleaning missing data

-Computing basic statistics

-Grouping and summarizing

-Creating multiple visualizations (Line, Bar, Histogram, Scatter)

-Features
-Error Handling for dataset loading

-Exploratory Data Analysis (EDA)

-Polymorphic visualizations using matplotlib and seaborn

-Four custom plots with titles, labels, and legends

-Requirements
-Install the required libraries:

-bash
-Copy
-Edit
-pip install pandas matplotlib seaborn scikit-learn
-How to Run
-Save the Python script as iris_analysis.py.

-Run it in your terminal:

-bash
-Copy
-Edit
-python iris_analysis.py
-View the printed dataset info and the displayed plots.

-Visualizations Generated
-Line Chart – Sepal length trend over samples

-Bar Chart – Average petal length per species

-Histogram – Distribution of sepal width

-Scatter Plot – Sepal length vs. petal length, colored by species